kaiserkiwi/nova-queue-management/README.md

 # Nova Queue Management for Laravel Nova 4

-Simple resource for Laravel Nova to manage jobs from Laravel.
+A simple management of your pending or failed jobs directly in Laravel Nova.
+With the ability to rerun failed jobs directly from the Nova interface.

-**Supports only the `database` queue driver.**
+**To use this package you need to the `database` queue driver.**

 > This is the successor of the now abandoned [den1n/nova-queues](https://github.com/den1n/nova-queues) package.
 If you are using the old package, please remove it before installing this one.
-You only need the new package if you are using Laravel 10 or higher as the failed jobs model was incompatible with Laravel 10.
+You definitely need this new package if you are using Laravel 10 or higher as the failed jobs model was incompatible with Laravel 10.
+This package also adds some new features and improvements.

 ## Installation

 Install package with Composer.